 I love that you include my little people in your invites, and whilst I would really love to meet you in town one Saturday for a spot of shopping and some lunch, my kids wouldn’t.
 The don’t really appreciate the fine art of browsing.
 Especially clothes.
 Clothes to them are purely practical.
 Practical equals boring.
 There are some days they actually think them highly impracticable, and would rather walk about the house in their pants.
 Changing rooms do not accommodate buggy’s at all well.
-We will spend half the trip waiting for lifts as we can’t use the escalators, and with each shop entered winging and whining increases.
+We will spend half the trip waiting for lifts as we can’t use the escalators, and with each shop entered wingeing and whining increases.
 The whole experience could potentially leave you hating all kids.

 Let’s do the shopping trip just you and me, like old times.
 Except I’m not really sure what’s ‘in’ right now.
 The ‘new’ me doesn’t really do dresses much nowadays.
 No one at Rhyme Time wants to see me flash my knickers whilst I’m crawling around after the baby.
 And I think I have actually lost the ability to walk in heels even though I put in years of practice.
 I could do with a new jumper though.

 And then there are the invites to come over to your house.
 Your lovely beautiful minimalist house.
 I too once had a house like that, before the invasion of little people and the colourful plastic paraphernalia that they come with.
 As much as I think my children are funny, entertaining and (mostly) well behaved, they are still after all children.
 The big one is currently suffering with delusions of superheros.
 He genuinely believes he is Batman.
 This means he doesn’t walk anywhere.
 He runs.
 Full speed.
 With his arm outstretched like he is flying.
 Things like furniture don’t seem to bother him.
 He full on tackles them and crashes to the ground with dramatic sound effects.
-I know you are horrified, but I can assure you it’s perfectly normal behavior for a boy who is 5.
+I know you are horrified, but I can assure you it’s perfectly normal behaviour for a boy who is five.
 Even if I made him promise not to be a superhero at your house (and it would take some monumental bribery – yes I do that) he is still very bouncy.
 He’s kind of like the Duracell bunny on speed.
 He never sits still.
-He’s also nosy, and if i turn my back for a second he’ll be routing through your drawers and asking some potentially awkward questions.
+He’s also nosy, and if I turn my back for a second he’ll be routing through your drawers and asking some potentially awkward questions.
 As for the baby, well he’s going to dribble all over your furniture, and if the big one doesn’t spill his drink on your beautiful cream rug, the baby will be sick on it.
 And even though they will both be immaculately clean when I bring them round, they will still leave finger prints all over your glass coffee table and french doors.
 In other words without even trying, they will destroy your house with their innocent curiosity.